Its-LALOL/Discord-Account-Nuker/README.md

 - Removes / Quits from All Guilds
 - Removes all DM
 - Spamming new guilds
-- Changes Language and Subject Very Quickly
+- Changes Language and Theme Very Quickly
 - Changes settings

 # ⚙️ Instructions ⚙️